17 Lovely Things to Do in Notting Hill

 If the flea market is more to your taste, then head to the end toward Golborne Road.
 This area is known for finding the odd diamond in the rough, so if you’re patient and love to sift through a lot of junk you might just be lucky.

-Travel Pro Tips: Saturdays are the busiest day to visit the Portobello Street.
+Saturdays are the busiest day to visit Portobello Street.
 Although it adds to the vibe, expect crowds.
 Notting Hill shops will be busier.
-Favourite restaurants might be tough to get into too.
+Favourite restaurants might be tough to get into too, but the energy is infectious at the Portobello market.

 One might think that a museum about advertising is not worth seeing unless you’re really into media.
 But this is one of the most interesting and unusual museums in London.